mweiherer/local-irbsm/README.md

 python video_to_3d/extract_frames.py <path-to-video> <base-output-dir>
 ```
 This extracts 30 frames into `<base-output-dir>/images` according to the selection strategy explained in the paper.
-If you want to extract frames uniformily in time regardless of image quality, add `--uniform`.
+If you want to extract frames uniformly in time regardless of image quality, add `--uniform`.
 If you want to extract an arbitrary number of images, set `--num_frames` accordingly.

 ##### 2. Run SfM